-- Call options, which give the buyer the right to buy an instrument at a specified price.
-Call options are more typically bought by traders who believe the market is on the rise, known as bull traders.
+- Call Options – with call options, the buyer has the right to purchase an instrument at a set price.
+Call options are purchased by traders who are bullish on the market.

-- Put options, which give the buyer the right to sell the instrument at a specified price.
-On the other hand, put options are bought by traders speculating the market will go down, or bear traders.
+- Put options, the buyer has the right to sell the specified financial instrument.
+Put options are typically purchased by traders who are bearish about the markets.

 |AN INCREASE IN:||CALL OPTIONS||PUT OPTIONS|

-- The third course of action is to sell a put option.
-If the instrument is higher than the strike price at expiration, the option will expire worthless – and the trader keeps the entire premium he collected upfront.
+- With vanilla trading, you can also sell put options.
+If the financial instrument is priced higher than the strike price at expiration, the option will not have any value, and the trader will retain the entire premium that was collected upfront.

 Why Trade Options?

 At the end of the day, it is considered a safe investment in fact, for an option buyer, they are far less risky than trading the underlying.
 For a seller, the downside risks, too, are less than that of being wrong on a spot trade, as the option seller gets to set the strike price according to his risk appetite, and he earns a premium for having taken the risk.
 Options do require an initial investment of time, to get to know the product.
 Read more about risk management.

 Options are regarded as safe investments.
 In fact, options buyers regard them as less risky than trading the underlying asset.
 For sellers, the downside risks are less than being on the wrong side of a spot trade.
 The option seller sets the strike price based on his/her appetite for risk.
 The seller will also generate a premium for taking that risk.
 Traders should understand the underlying financial instrument when trading options.
 For more information about risk management, click the link.

 Take a Bullish/Bearish Perspective on Markets: